Injured Serena Withdraws From French Open As Nadal, Halep Cruise - UrduPoint

 "I think the Achilles is a real injury that you don't want to play with because that is not good if it gets worse."
 Nadal looked in ominous form as he stepped up his pursuit of Roger Federer's 20 major titles with a crushing win over 236th-ranked American Mackenzie McDonald.

-The Spaniard batted aside McDonald 6-1, 6-0, 6-3 and will meet Stefano Travaglia of Italy for a spot in the last 16.
+The Spaniard batted aside McDonald 6-1, 6-0, 6-3 in exactly 100 minutes and will meet Japan's Kei Nishikori or Stefano Travaglia of Italy for a spot in the last 16.

-"Today was not that cold, so that's the main thing.
-Not that cold, the conditions are not that bad," said Nadal, who has described the defence of his title at a tournament postponed four months by the coronavirus pandemic as his toughest yet.

-"When you win like today it's not bad, it means you don't make many mistakes and manage to make a difference," he added.
+"The aim was to play as well as possible.
+I'm very happy.
+I have another difficult match next," said Nadal.

 The 34-year-old needs one more major to pull level with long-time rival Federer and owns an astonishing 95-2 record in Paris going back to his triumph on debut in 2005.